Dave-team/Knowledge-base/Principles.md

     - It's a mirable that we're alive in the first place
     - Each day is a new start.
 Each breath is a new start to become the person you want to be
     - Every hour more in your life is but a privilege so make the very best of it, for time is limited in our lives.
 Threat time with others as possibly the last time you have with them.
 We will all be gone soon and so will the ones we love the most.
+    - Simply realize that none of this ultimately matters at all.
+Once you realize that, you can see through the game and relax.
 - You and you alone are responsible:
     - No one owes you anything and nobody gives a fuck about your feelings
     - Own your life, no one else will.
 You are responsible for how you handle everything that happens to you.
 You just pick yourself up, learn and go on.